Michael Johnston (actor)

 Michael Johnston (born February 22, 1996) is an American actor.
-He is best known for his role as Corey Bryant in the MTV series Teen Wolf and for his starring role in the indie film Slash.
-He is also a voice actor for animation and video games.
+He appeared as supporting character Corey Bryant in the MTV series Teen Wolf, and had starring roles in the independent film Slash (2016) and as Baron "Bear" Bailey in the horror film Obsession (2025), with the latter bringing him critical attention.
+He is also a voice actor for animation and video games, including as the English voice of Mikleo in Tales of Zestiria and its anime adaptation.

 Early life

 Johnston was born on February 22, 1996.
-He grew up in Rutherfordton, North Carolina where at the age of 12 he started auditioning for voice-overs in commercials and animation in a recording studio he had set up in his bedroom.
-After graduating from R-S Central High School early, he moved to Chicago, where he studied acting at The Second City.
-He was only in Chicago for six months before moving to Los Angeles.
+He grew up in Ruth, North Carolina.
+After graduating from high school early, he moved with his father to Chicago, where he studied acting at The Second City.
+After six months there, he moved to Los Angeles.